 Nearest Metro Stop: Maidan Nezalezhnosti (blue line)

-Are you wanting to not only visit Ukraine but live there?
-We can help you do that!
-International Language Programs is a non-profit organization who sends college-aged volunteers abroad to teach English in places like Ukraine.
+Volunteering in Ukraine is the way to do that!
+International Language Programs(ILP) is a non-profit organization who sends college-aged volunteers abroad to teach English in places like Ukraine.
 Get more info and see more pictures right here —